 Final notes from the author

-I hope this article about Tips before buying a boat should help you with your decision making process.
+I hope this article Buying a Boat Guide should help you with your decision making process.
 I spent many years thinking about the ins and outs of boating.
 However, I’m glad that I carefully thought about many key factors to make boating an enjoyable pass time.
-I hope you find this article useful and encourage you to share your feedback and experiences by emailing us at email@example.com
+I hope you find this article useful and encourage you to share your feedback and experiences by emailing us at firstname.lastname@example.org